gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 normally distributed with mean 0 and standard deviation $\sigma$ or, more compactly, $\varepsilon_i \sim N(0,\sigma^2)$.

-This presents another version of the linear model from Chapters \@ref(chapter3) and \@ref(chapter4), now with a quantitative explanatory variable instead of categorical variable(s).
+This presents another version of the linear model from Chapters \@ref(chapter2), \@ref(chapter3), and \@ref(chapter4), now with a quantitative explanatory variable instead of categorical explanatory variable(s).
 This chapter focuses mostly on the estimated regression coefficients, but remember that we are doing statistics and our desire is to make inferences to a larger population.
 So, estimated coefficients, $b_0$ and $b_1$, are approximations to